-Official Duties: In addition to teaching English 9, Multicultural English 9, and AP English Literature and Composition, I am also the Scholarship Chair.
+Official Duties: In addition to teaching English 9 and AP English Literature and Composition, I am also the Scholarship Chair.

 NOTE: When you email, please write your student's name in the subject line of the email.
 Our email program converts many emails from outside our server into attachments, and I receive an abundance of spam mail--as a result I may inadvertently delete an email if I do not recognize the address or subject.

-Recommended reading for students planning to take Honors English in grade 10:
+Recommended reading options for 9th grade students planning to take Honors English in grade 10:

 Persepolis: The Story of a Childhood by Marjane Satrapi